amr-hammoud/bin-tracker/README.md

 - As an admin, I want to view the bins on an interactive map.
 - As an admin, I want to view real-time and historical data on bins fill levels to generate reports and make decisions based on data.
-- As a user, I want to have a real-time route suggestion on a map for me to follow and reduce unnecessary trips.
+- As a user, I want to have a route suggestion on a map for me to follow and reduce unnecessary trips.
 - As a super admin, I want to manage user accounts so that they can access the website.
 - As an admin, I want to manage the bins, so that their data stays accurate.
 - As an admin, I want to manage the trucks so that I can track their details on my dashboard.
 - As an admin, I want to communicate with users using text messages so that we maintain live support.
-- As a user, I want to view my truck details so that I keep track of its maintenance schedule.

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

 > we designed Bin Tracker using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

-### Wireframes (Web - Admin)
+### Wireframes

 | Bins Map screen  | Dashboard screen |  Bin Management screen |
 | ---| ---| ---|